dmbarbour/wikilon/docs/AwelonLang.md

                [A]c == [A][A]       (copy)
                [A]d ==              (drop)

 Square brackets `[]` enclose Awelon code and represent first-class functions.
 This, together with various Church or Moegensen-Scott encodings, is the basis for representing data and computation in Awelon.
 Awelon computations are semantically pure, and their formal behavior can be understood in terms of these few primitives.
-However, Awelon also provides a few lightweight features for numbers, texts, words, and labeled data.
+However, Awelon also provides a few lightweight features for numbers, texts, words, big data, and labeled data.

 This set of combinators is Turing complete, able to represent all deterministically computable functions.
 As a lightweight proof, see a translation from lambda calculus at *Named Local Variables* or see this simple definition of the Curry-Schönfinkel SKI [combinators](https://en.wikipedia.org/wiki/Combinatory_logic):